stahlhut-consider-it/linkedin_scraper/README.rst

 ``driver``
 ~~~~~~~~~~~~~~

 This is the driver from which to scraper the Linkedin profile.
-A driver using Chrome is created by default.
+An undetected Chrome driver is created by default.
 However, if a driver is passed in, that will be used instead.

 ``get_employees``
 ~~~~~~~~~~~~~~~~~~~~~